HTTP-RPC/Kilo/README.md

 The first argument contains the current request, and the second the service method to be invoked.
 If `isAuthorized()` returns `true` (the default), method execution will proceed.
 Otherwise, the method will not be invoked, and an HTTP 403 response will be returned.

 ### Exceptions
 If an exception is thrown by a service method and the response has not yet been committed, the exception message (if any) will be returned as plain text in the response body.
-If the exception is an instance of `IllegalArgumentException` or `UnsupportedOperationException`, an HTTP 403 response will be returned.
-For `IllegalStateException`, HTTP 409 will be returned.
-For any other exception type, HTTP 500 will be returned.
+Error status will be returned as shown below:

+* `IllegalArgumentException` or `UnsupportedOperationException` - HTTP 403 (forbidden)
+* `NoSuchElementException` - HTTP 404 (not found)
+* `IllegalStateException` - HTTP 409 (conflict)
+* Any other exception type - HTTP 500 (internal server error)

 ### API Documentation
 API documentation can be viewed by appending "?api" to a service URL; for example: